-Let’s take a look at how to do that.
+Let’s look at how to do that.

-Adding your Schema code to your Squarespace website
+2. Add your Schema code to your Squarespace website

 Adding your Schema code to your Squarespace site is pretty straightforward — in essence, it amounts to copying and pasting it onto the pages you’d like to apply it to.